 Almost everyone I know dreams of retiring as early as they could.

-They want to retire early so they could spend more time with their families.
+They want to retire early so they can spend more time with their families.

-They want to retire early so they could spend more time doing that the things that they love.
+They want to retire early so they can spend more time doing the things that they love.

-They want to retire early so they would never have to work for money again.
+They want to retire early so they will never have to work for money again.

 These are just some of the reasons my friends told me why they want to retire early.